-Students must successfully complete the required 64 credits in the AECT or 60 in the AET program.
-Students must successfully complete the required 26 credits in the computer certificate program and achieve a minimum grade of "C" in all core courses ().
+Students must successfully complete the required 64 credits in the AECT or the AET program.
+Students must successfully complete the required 26 credits in the computer certificate program.
+A minimum grade of "C" (73%) is required for successful completion of all core courses (\).
 Students must attain a final GPA of 2.0 or higher.
-(GE,H,SS) Suggested Electives.
-Please contact your advisor for more information.